Social organization for gifted people, with no age limits. Offers scholarships, discounts on services, and activities for members.

 “PFLAG is a national non-profit organization with over 200,000 members in the United States.
 The Twin Cities Chapter is proud to serve the metro area through support of LGBT individuals.
 United, we can make a difference in someone’s life by moving equality forward.”

-This foundation gives scholarships and provides program assistance to educators and GLBTQ youth who live in Minnesota.
+This foundation gives scholarships and provides program assistance to educators and LGBTQ+ youth who live in Minnesota.

 The Trevor Project: Saving Young Lives